SING Plymouth Community Choir

 Morrisons is a good place to park.
 They don’t mind or patrol, and it is only a short walk away.
 If you park on the street near the Centre please don’t block anyone’s access.
 It has happened in the past (not by us) and has caused ill feeling.
 We would like to continue to be good neighbours!

-Autumn term begins on Thursday September 7, 2017.
+Spring term begins on Thursday Jan 11, 2017.
 The rest of the term dates are:

-Organised by, and in aid of Beyond Borders – a charity providing local support for refugees.
+Organised by, and in aid of Rainbow Living – a charity based in Exeter providing local housing for people with disabilities.

 First half: combined SING Exeter and SING Plymouth choir for approx 1 hour